Privacy policy

 What data is stored by Facebook tools?

-How long and where is the data stored?
+How long and where will the data be stored?

 How can I delete my data or prevent data storage?

-- Now click “Deactivation and Deletion”.
+- Now click on "Deactivation and Deletion".

-- Chrome: Delete, enable and manage cookies in Chrome
+Chrome: Delete, enable, and manage cookies in Chrome

 What is Instagram?

 Instagram is one of the most well-known social media networks worldwide.
-Instagram combines the advantages of a blog with the advantages of audiovisual platforms such as YouTube or Vimeo.
-You can upload photos and short videos to "Insta" (as many users casually call the platform), edit them with various filters and also share them on other social networks.
-And if you don't want to be active yourself, you can just follow other interesting users.
+Instagram combines the advantages of a blog with the benefits of audiovisual platforms like YouTube or Vimeo.
+You can upload photos and short videos on "Insta" (as many users casually refer to the platform), edit them with various filters, and also share them on other social networks.
+And if you don't want to be active yourself, you can also just follow other interesting users.

 Why do we use Instagram on our website?

 Instagram is the social media platform that has really taken off in recent years.
-And of course we also reacted to this boom.
+And of course, we have also reacted to this boom.
 We want you to feel as comfortable as possible on our website.
-Therefore, a varied preparation of our content is a matter of course for us.
-The embedded Instagram functions allow us to enrich our content with helpful, funny or exciting content from the Instagram world.
+That's why it is a matter of course for us to present our content in a varied way.
+Through the embedded Instagram features, we can enrich our content with helpful, funny, or exciting content from the Instagram world.
 Since Instagram is a subsidiary of Facebook, the data collected can also be useful for personalized advertising on Facebook.
-In this way, our advertisements only get to people who are really interested in our products or services.
+This way, our ads will only reach people who are truly interested in our products or services.

-When you come across one of our pages that has Instagram features (such as Instagram images or plugins) built in, your browser automatically connects to Instagram's servers.
-Data is sent to Instagram, stored and processed.
-This is regardless of whether you have an Instagram account or not.
-This includes information about our website, about your computer, about purchases made, about advertisements that you see and how you use our offer.
-Furthermore, the date and time of your interaction with Instagram are also saved.
+When you come across one of our pages that have Instagram features (such as Instagram images or plugins) embedded, your browser automatically connects to Instagram's servers.
+Data is sent to Instagram, stored, and processed.
+This includes information about our website, your computer, purchases made, ads you see, and how you use our services.
+Furthermore, the date and time of your interaction with Instagram are also stored.
 If you have an Instagram account or are logged in, Instagram stores significantly more data about you.

-The collected data is transmitted to Facebook via small text files (cookies), which are usually set in your browser.
-Depending on the Instagram functions used and whether you have an Instagram account yourself, different amounts of data are stored.
+Through small text files (cookies) that are usually set in your browser, the collected data is transmitted to Facebook.
+Depending on the Instagram features used and whether you have an Instagram account yourself, different amounts of data are stored.

-In the following we show you cookies that are set in your browser at least when you click on an Instagram function (such as a button or an Insta image).
+In the following, we show you cookies that are set in your browser at least when you click on an Instagram function (such as a button or an Insta image).
 In our test, we assume that you do not have an Instagram account.
-Of course, if you are logged in to Instagram, significantly more cookies will be set in your browser.
+If you are logged in to Instagram, of course, significantly more cookies will be set in your browser.

 These cookies were used in our test: